pardojer23/RNAseqV2/README.md

 10. Platform: Sequencing platform used ie. *HiSeq1X150* <br>

 All 10 columns must be included in the sample table, however they may all be left empty for any given sample except for the Read1 and replicate columns.
-In order for the pipeline to run successfully at least one of Tissue, Time, Date, or Condition must be included for all of the samples.
+In order for the pipeline to run successfully at least one of Tissue, Time, Date, or Condition must be included for all of the samples. <br>

+To generate an empty sample table with all the required column names execute the pipeline with the following flags: <br>
+`python run_pipeline.py --sample_table {FULL PATH WHERE SAMPLE TABLE SHOULD BE CREATED} --script_dir {FULL PATH TO DIRECTORY WHERE PROGRAM IS INSTALLED} --output_dir {FULL PATH TO DIRECTORY WHERE OUTPUT SHOULD BE SAVED}`